stackforge/networking-cisco/doc/source/install/howto.rst

    The neutron release is http://tarballs.openstack.org/neutron

 #.
-To install the Nexus ML2 driver, do as follows:
+To install the Nexus ML2 driver or the ASR1000 L3 router service plugin, do
+   as follows:

      * When using pip for installs, do either: